hyperledger-solang/solang/docs/installing.rst

 =================

 The Solang compiler is a single binary.
-It can be installed in many different ways, so please pick whichever method suits your needs.
+It can be installed in many different ways, so please use whichever method suits your needs.

 Using hyperledgerlabs/solang docker hub images
 ----------------------------------------------